TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

       '#hidden': true
     -
       type: two_column_content_grid__list--items
       two_column_content_grid__list--item--copy: 'Abodu will take care of all of that for you- and build you a product that we believe in.
 Oh, and because of our standardized factory production, your Abodu costs half of a traditional on-site builder, and is delivered way faster.
-We will only be in your backyard for 2 weeks, instead of 4-8 months'
+We will only be in your backyard for 2 weeks, instead of 4-8 months.'
       two_column_content_grid__list--item--button:
         url: /service
         text: 'Our Services'
-      '#hidden': true
+      '#hidden': false
   two_column_content_grid__heading: 'How We''ll Help'
   two_column_content_grid__subheading: '“Why Abodu?”'
 photo_with_content_block__fields: